FearNixx/vigilant-bans/README.md

 ## Set-Up / Usage
 After downloading the archive (zip or tar), the application can be started using the ``bin/vigilant-bands.bat`` file.
 When run, the application will use ``<working-directory>/cache`` to store and look up its dependencies.
-If the required dependencies are missing, the installer Window will open.
+If the required dependencies are missing, the installer window will open.
 A single click on "Install" will install those.

 When the installation has finished, the application can be closed and re-opened.
 The small manager UI will show now:
-* Both the LCU-Broker and the EU-Layout Server can now be started via. single button clicks.
+* Start/Stop controls for both the LCU-Broker and the EU-Layout Server.
 (Remember __to start the League of Legends client!__)
 * The configuration feature allows the user to update the ``config.json`` in real time.
   _Note: The logo in the middle of the overlay can only be changed when the layout is offline._
 * The overlay will come available at [http://localhost:3000/?backend=ws://localhost:8999](http://localhost:3000/?backend=ws://localhost:8999)